IS-ENES3/IS-ENES-Website/pages/sdm-esgf-data.md

 ### ENES ESGF data portals

-Here is the list of European ESGF portals.
-Find the one hosting the data of your interest and [search and download](https://esgf.github.io/esgf-user-support/) climate data free of charge.
+Access climate model data from the European ESGF index nodes.
+You can [search and download](https://esgf.github.io/esgf-user-support/) ESGF data from CMIP and CORDEX free of charge:

 ![DKRZlogo](../images/DKRZ_Logo_281x127_2014.png)